Singularities of Feynman Integrals: One loop Bubble integral

-The singularities corresponding to the integral in Eq.\eqref{intbub} are given when the denominators $S_{1}$,$S_{2}$ and $S_{3}$ are in non-general position in $W$, see appendix-\ref{appendix:ngpos}.
-First, we analyse the case when $S_1$ and $S_2$ are in position in $W$.
-Using the first condition for the non-general position we get\\
+The singularities corresponding to the integral above are given when the denominators $S_{1}$,$S_{2}$ and $S_{3}$ meet at non-general position in $W$, see subsection \ref{appendix:ngpos}.
+We first analyse the case when $S_1$ and $S_2$ are in a non-general position in $W$.
+Using the condition \ref{ngcondition1} for surfaces meeting in a non-general position we get

-Using the second condition we get\footnote{We introduce parameter $\alpha$ sticking to the notation in \cite{hwa1966homology}, they are not same as the Feynman parameters.}